 “Yes, and there are many that don’t want to go to the doctor at all… It is hard to say what is the origin of this phobia, this specific type of phobia […] a lot of them had raised as children in what I imagine is a struggle against the normal environment, that the system expresses different types of dissatisfaction, lack of acceptance and pushing them into treatment […] Individuals that the system had impose them all kind of stuff.
 So this could be… I mean that all these interactions can cause many complexities in receiving help.”
-(Dr. Yair, a psychiatrist working with autistic adults in the community)
+(Dr. Yair, a psychiatrist working with autistic adults in the community.)

-Dr. Yair who framed avoidance of care as a phobia, is connecting the dots between barriers and avoidance.
-His observation that the autistic experience is seeded with ‘struggle[s] against the environment’ and recognizing these struggles and the systemic dissatisfaction can cause avoidance is essential to understand this link.
-In the context of this section, the healthcare system who is posing additional barriers to care on autistic individuals is refeeding the experience of a struggle.
-Coupling this struggle with the practice of ‘blaming the victim’ that Carmit described above, it is clear barriers are actively causing avoidance of care.
-Dr. Yair adds to this struggle another implication of unsuited services discussed below (see next sub-section 4.5.3 ‘using force’) - the coercion of treatment.
-He asserts compulsion of treatment also reenforce the negative experience, ‘the phobia’, and causes avoidance of care.
+Dr. Yair, who framed avoidance of care as a phobia, is connecting the dots between barriers and avoidance.
+His observation that the autistic experience is seeded with ‘struggle[s] against the environment’ and recognizing that these struggles and the systemic dissatisfaction that can cause avoidance is essential to understanding this link.
+In the context of this section, the healthcare system, which is imposing additional barriers to care on autistic individuals, is refeeding the experience of a struggle.
+Coupling this struggle with the practice of ‘blaming the victim’ that Carmit described above, it is clear these barriers are actively causing avoidance of care.
+Dr. Yair adds to this struggle another implication of unsuitable services, discussed below (see sub-section 4.5.3 ‘Using force’); namely, coercion to receive treatment.
+He asserts that the compulsion of treatment also reinforces the negative experience, ‘the phobia’, resulting in the avoidance of care.

-These examples put together demonstrate avoidance of care is a serious implication of barriers to healthcare services of autistic adults.
-Considering that when an autistic individual that is usually avoiding care does approach to receive assistance in serious situations, he or she will encounter barriers again, portray a vitious cycle of inaccessible healthcare services that nurtures itself to the point of being irrelevant for the autistic adult.
-Although avoidance is neither relevant just for autistic adults, nor it is the first time to be linked with barriers to healthcare services (Kannan & Veazie, 2014; Taber, Leyva, & Persoskie, 2015), its ramifications on health mandate this issue would be targeted as part of any future effort to improve services for autistic adults.
+Together, these examples demonstrate that avoidance of care is a serious implication of the barriers to healthcare services facing adults with autism.
+Considering that when an autistic individual who usually avoids care does seek assistance in a serious situation, she or he will encounter further barriers, this results in a vicious cycle of inaccessible healthcare services that reaches the point of being irrelevant for the autistic adult.
+Although avoidance is not relevant only for adults with autism, nor is it the first time it has been linked with barriers to healthcare services (Kannan & Veazie, 2014; Taber, Leyva, & Persoskie, 2015), its ramifications for health mandate this issue should be targeted as part of any future effort to improve services for adults with autism.

 4.5.3.
 Using force

-One of the direst implications of unsuitable healthcare services on autistic adults is the need to use force to treat them.
-In cases where a treatment is required, to mediate the resistance of the autistic patient force is sometimes being applied in the form of physical or pharmacological restrain.
-While in the qualitative inquiry some unfortunate examples had been depicted, Dr. Efron’s, a psychiatrist working with autistic adults, analysis of the experience one of his autistic patients had during a medical treatment she needed to receive following a self-inflicted hand fracture demonstrates the health and moral implications of the use of force:
+One of the worst implications of unsuitable healthcare services for autistic adults is the need to use force to treat them.
+In cases where treatment is required, to mediate the resistance of the autistic patient force is sometimes applied, either in the form of physical or pharmacological restraint.
+During the qualitative inquiry, some unfortunate examples were described.
+Dr. Efron, a psychiatrist working with autistic adults, analyzed the experience of one of his autistic patients during a medical procedure she required following a self-inflicted hand fracture; his analysis demonstrates the health and moral implications of the use of force:

 “After she went through the operation that she needed, she had to stay in the hospital, and she was tied […] it is not good she was tied for a week.
 Really not good.
 It is not good morally, but it is not really intrest me; however, from the aspect of what happens afterwards [after the long period of being tied], dealing with the implications [of this practice].
-But, what can I say, can they deal with anything like this? […] I don’t expect that they do” (Dr. Efron, a psychiatrist working with autistic adults)
+But, what can I say, can they deal with anything like this? […] I don’t expect that they do” (Dr. Efron, a psychiatrist working with autistic adults.)